featherbear/UNSW-COMP6447/blog/content/post/shellcode.md

 # Preventing shellcode

-`mprotect` can disable the executability of a memory region; preventing shellcode
+`mprotect` can disable the executability of a memory region by adding the NX bit - preventing shellcode

+## Circumventing the NX bit

+// Next time :)

 # Other